-After NeverlandAn Awfully Big Adventure of a Very Lost Boy
+After NeverlandThe Awfully Big Adventure of a Very Lost Boy

 A Not-quite-forgotten Tale of Neverland

 Adventures, like children, come in all shapes and sizes.
 Some Adventures are rather short but sing loudly enough to make your teeth rattle.
 Others appear rail thin, while in reality they are so full of wisdom that it would take a team of elephants to move them an inch.
-And yet others are so long that even they forget where they’ve been or where in the world they were headed in the first place.
+And yet others are so long that even they forget where they’ve been or where in the world they were headed to begin with.
 All of them have their place.
 As for me, the bigger the Adventure, the better.
-And so, when someone wise once said, “To die will be an awfully big Adventure,” he certainly got my attention.
+And so, when someone once said, “To die will be an awfully big Adventure,” I simply had to know more.

-Now, you may have heard of a magical place called the Neverland and a boy there who flies through the sky and absolutely refuses to grow up.
+Now, you may have heard of a magical place called the Neverland and a boy there who flies through the air and absolutely refuses to grow up.
 One often-repeated story tells of how this boy took three very ordinary children to the Neverland and led them on an exciting adventure where they played with mermaids, argued with fairies, and befriended brave warriors.
 They even battled dreadful pirates and only narrowly escaped with their lives.
-The story is so entertaining, in fact, that otherwise perfectly reasonable people will spend their life savings to wait in a very long line for hours, day after day, just to catch a quick re-telling of this story that is over almost before it has begun.
+The story is so entertaining, in fact, that some people journey to the happiest place on earth and stand in absurdly long lines just to catch a quick re-telling of this story—a story that is over almost before it has begun.

 This is not that story.